huawei-noah/SMARTS/docs/sim/env.rst

 + **traffic vehicles** - controlled by an underlying traffic engine, like ``SUMO`` or ``SMARTS``.

 Refer to :ref:`scenario_studio` for designing scenarios, traffic vehicles, social agents, ego agents, and maps.

+Determinism
+^^^^^^^^^^^

+SMARTS simulation is deterministic.
+Assuming all ego and social agents produce deterministic action, then the entire simulation will play back deterministically when repeated.